curvingreality/flutter-library/README.md

 # Who is Curving Reality?

-[Curving Reality](https://www.curvingreality.com/) is an italian software house that develops mobile and web apps.
+[Curving Reality](https://www.curvingreality.com/) is a project idea created by an italian solo developer.